lx223/Algorithms/README.md

 # Algorithms
-This project serves as an exercise for the Coursera course on algorithms and data structures.
+This project serves as an exercise to implement the algorithms and datastructures taught by a Coursera course.